kentcdodds/genie/README.md

 the need to do null/undefined checking everywhere you use `genie` and can be disabled as well via the returnOnDisabled function.

+Merging Wishes
+--
+To persist the user's experience, you may want to store the result of `genie.options()` in `localStorage` or even a database associated with the user.
+Then after you have registered all the wishes for the user you load the options by calling `genie.options({wishes: usersOptions})`.
+The problem with this is that `usersOptions` wont have the actions for wishes, so this would overwrite the wishes with a bunch that don't have actions.

+To prevent this, by default when you call `genie.options` genie will merge the wishes.
+So any new wishes provided will either overwrite wishes with the same ID, but preserve the action of the old version if the new version doesn't have an action already.
+It will also preserve wishes which existed before and don't have matching ids.

+To completely overwrite the existing wishes, simply pass in `noWishMerge` along with the wishes.

+Note: Genie provides direct access to the `mergeWishes` function as well.

 UX-Genie
 --
 There is a [AngularJS](https://www.angularjs.org) directive available for GenieJS.
 Genie is awesome, but it's not too useful without a way to interact with it.
 It is used in the demo for GenieJS.
 Feel free to go to that project [here](https://www.github.com/kentcdodds/ux-genie).

 Contributing
 --